Nexusoft/LLL-TAO/docs/build-linux.md

 # Compile the code.
 You can increase the number of jobs (-j X) to speed up compilation, if you have CPU and RAM available
 make -j 4 -f makefile.cli

-# Optional step - copy the daemon to usr/bin so that it is available globally
+# Optional step - link the daemon to usr/local/bin so that it is available globally
-sudo cp nexus /usr/bin
+sudo ln -s $(pwd)/nexus /usr/local/bin/nexus

 ```
 <br />